Riaz (actor): Military career

-Career
+Acting career

-In 1995, Riaz was in Dewan Nazrul's commercially successful film Banglar Nayok, although the movie did not bring him personal popularity.
+After withdrawal from the BAF, Riaz moved to Dhaka in 1994.
+There he met his cousin, actress Bobita, and started his film career in 1995.
+Riaz was in Dewan Nazrul's commercially successful 1995 film Banglar Nayok, although the movie did not bring him personal popularity.
 In 1997, Mohammad Hannan's romantic film Praner Cheye Priyo was an extraordinary commercial success, and Riaz became popular soon after.
 He works with many renowned filmmakers in Bangladesh, and has acted in numerous films that have been commercially successful.
 He was also in filmmaker Mahesh Manjrekar's film It Was Raining That Night and has acted in the English language.
 In this film, he acted with Sushmita Sen for the first time.
 Now he has become a popular heartthrob to millions of people in the country.

-Early in his career, Riaz played some romantic roles in films such as Praner Cheye Priyo, Hridoyer Aina (1997), Kajer Meye, Prithibi Tomar Amar, Bhalobasi Tomake (1998), Biyer Phul, Narir Mon (1999), E Badhon Jabena Chire, Nishwase Tumi Biswase Tumi, Bhownkor Bishu (2000), Hridoyer Bandhon, O Priya Tumi Kothay (2001), Premer Taj Mahal (2002), Moner Majhe Tumi (2003), Wrong Number (2004), Hridoyer Kotha (2006) and Akash Chhoa Bhalobasa (2008).
+Early in his career, Riaz played some romantic roles in films such as Praner Cheye Priyo, Hridoyer Aina (1997), Kajer Meye, Prithibi Tomar Amar, Bhalobasi Tomake (1998), Biyer Phul, Narir Mon (1999), E Badhon Jabena Chire, Nishwase Tumi Biswase Tumi, Bhownkor Bishu (2000), Hridoyer Bandhon, In 2002, he received his third Meril-Prothom Alo Award for Best Actor with Shahadat Hossain Liton's romance O Priya Tumi Kothay co-starring Shakib Khan for the first time, Premer Taj Mahal (2002), Moner Majhe Tumi (2003), Wrong Number (2004), Hridoyer Kotha (2006) and Akash Chhoa Bhalobasa (2008).

 He has acted in some literary adaptations, and in his career he has portrayed many consecutive roles to wide critical acclaim in films such as Dui Duari (2000), Shasti: Punishment, Megher Pore Megh: Clouds After Cloud and Shyamol Chhaya: The Green Shadow (2004), Hajar Bachhor Dhore: Symphony of Agony (2005), Bidrohi Padma and Khelaghar: Dollhouse (2006), Daruchini Dip and Ekjon Songe Chhilo (2007), Megher Koley Rod: Sunshine in the Clouds, Ki Jadu Korila and Chandra Grohon: The Lunar Eclipse (2008), Ebadat: The Worship (2009) and Modhumoti (2011).
 Riaz also acted in Ogni Bolaka a drama that is based on Birshreshtho Flight Lieutenant Matiur Rahman's life.

+Personal life

+Riaz married Mushfika Tina, a Tv host, also a dance teacher, in a traditional Muslim wedding ceremony on 18 December 2007.

+Criticism

+Riaz took a stand for the government during the repression of the dictatorship Awami League government on the students in the quota reform movement that took place in 2024.
+During the movement, a group of pro-autocracy Awami artists, including Riaz, were active against the movement in a WhatsApp group called 'Alo Ashbei' led by actor Ferdous.
+After the non-cooperation movement, on September 3, 2024, some screenshots related to that WhatsApp group were spread on social media.